aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

 More information about torchrun can be found PyTorch documentation at https://pytorch.org/docs/stable/elastic/run.html#launcher-api .

-See the `Multi-worker data-parallel MLP training using torchrun tutorial <../../tutorials/training/mlp.html#multi-worker-data-parallel-mlp-training-using-torchrun>`__ for a full example.
+See the :ref:`Multi-worker data-parallel MLP training using torchrun tutorial <neuronx-mlp-training-tutorial:multi-worker-data-parallel-mlp-training-using-torchrun>` for a full example.

 Conversion from Distributed Data Parallel (DDP) application